 Surviving: Security and safety is an average Six’s highest priority, so they spend a tremendous amount of energy planning for the worst-case scenarios that play out in their minds.
 They present themselves as organized problem-solvers, when in reality they are using preparation to manage their own angst.

 Thriving: “Everything will be all right” is the saying of a healthy Six.
-While they still value security, their diligent productivity is now focused on contributing toward the common good.
+While they still value security, their diligent productivity is now focused on contributing to the common good.
 They are honest and reliable, and their natural acuity for discerning trustworthiness makes them an excellent judge of character.

-Concerning Symptom: Constant suspicion of others
+Concerning symptom: constant suspicion of others

-Prescription for better health: Meditation
+Prescription for better health: meditation

 Adventurous, spontaneous, optimistic